MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 #### Scenario

-You have been asked to create a web-based restaurant application for your organization's customers, you want to create a page showing all the Restaurant branches, enable to order a reservation for a selected restaurant branch,  add a wanted ad page, and also submit to a selected job.
+You have been asked to create a web-based restaurant application for your organization's customers, you want to create a page showing all the Restaurant branches, enable to order a reservation for the selected restaurant branch, and add wanted ad page, also submit to a selected job.

-To achive this, you will create a server side Web API application and a client side MVC Core application calling Web API actions using HttpClient and jQuery.
+You will create a server-side Web API application and a client-side MVC Core application calling Web API actions using HttpClient and jQuery.

 #### Objectives